LeifrEiriksson/Santos_Port_n_Vessels/README.md

 # Introduction

 The objective of this project is to collect and store data on ship movements at the Port of Santos and weather forecasts for the region.
-The data collection is done through two main sources:
+The data collection is performed using two main sources:

 Ship Movements: Web scraping is used to extract detailed information from the official Port of Santos website.
 This data includes information about ship arrivals, their status (docked, anchored, etc.), and other operational details.
 The extraction is performed using the BeautifulSoup library.